Blue Hills Trail CONDITIONS

 Winter Fun Day: Officers will try to coordinate 1-2 potluck ski events as a good way to socialize while attracting members/visitors - perhaps during a full moon if the weather cooperates.
 To enhance attendance, we’ll use a Saturday as the most likely day for the event.
 Members seem to prefer a potluck approach.

 - The sagging bridge east of #25 needs evaluation of its support.
 Summer 2018 we removed part of the decking so large riprap could be added to fortify the west side of the creek.
 Sam B has expressed interest in jacking up and supporting the BIG stringers.
 We'll further evaluate this bridge when mowing this summer - and our officers will consider options.
 Tom will remind the Forestry Department to evaluate this bridge as a potential site for replacement with a flatbed trailer (which would require DNR permits).

 - Mowing plans – no change.
 Rusk County usually mows the Westside in July, and portions of the Eastside that can withstand the weight of their skidsteer.
 For the damp (soft) areas on the Eastside, we plan on again using volunteer labor operating the Gator pulling our trail mower.
 Tom will need a crew of about 6 volunteers to help with the mowing.
-Sam Behrends and Bjorn Hanson offered to help.
+Sam Behrends and John Waldron offered to help.
 Tom will send out an appeal soon to identify the rest of the mowing crew.

 - One board needs replacement on the north side of the bridge at A4.
 The mowing crew should make note of this.